Why is Australia a part of the Commonwealth?

 Hi Caylia, thanks for your interesting question!

-While Aboriginal and Torres Strait Islander peoples have lived on these lands for at least 60 000 years, in the late 1700s James Cook claimed the continent as part of the British Empire.
-British colonies were established in 1788 and on 1 January 1901 these colonies united to become the nation of Australia.
-This event is known as Federation and resulted in the creation of Australia as a constitutional monarchy with the monarch as our Head of State.
+Although Aboriginal and Torres Strait Islander peoples have lived on these lands for at least 60,000 years, Britain claimed and colonised the continent in the late 1700s.
+Over time, 6 British colonies were established and on 1 January 1901 they united to become the nation of Australia.
+This event, known as Federation, created Australia as a constitutional monarchy with the monarch as the Head of State.
+Australia remained part of the Commonwealth because of these historical and political ties.

 Parliament House Art Collection, Canberra, ACT and the Royal Collection Trust.